-Contact: Department of Statistics, Zeeman Building, University of Warwick, Coventry CV4 7AL
+Contact: Department of Statistics, Mathematical Sciences Building, University of Warwick, Coventry CV4 7AL

 Click on 'Page contact: Martine Barons' at bottom of page to send an email.

-Mathematical modelling and analysis of human systems, Decision support, Machine Learning, Complex systems, Data analysis.
+Mathematical modelling and analysis of human systems, Decision support, Structured Expert Judgement, Machine Learning, Complex systems, Data analysis, Structured Expert Judgement.